kunalag8/hello-world-horizon/README.md

-# hello world challenge part 1 for horizon
+# Hello world challenge for horizon, includes part 1 and part 2